Does MS Cause Headaches?

 Of course, maybe it has nothing to do with how long I sleep, but some other factor that just so happens to occur during the night?
 Perhaps it has to do with not drinking water for so long?
 The position of my head and neck?
 Barometric pressure?
 Tiny headache-gremlins crawling out from under my bed to explore my room while I sleep?
 Who knows?
 Each possibility, no matter how farfetched it may be, seems equally likely, which is just another way of saying, there doesn’t seem to be a rhyme or reason for why this is.

-Well, recently I’ve started noticing more articles and chatter on social media about people with MS experiencing headaches as a result of their MS. At first, I just assumed they were doing what I have always tried so hard not to do: blaming MS for something that had nothing to do with MS. But then I read an article that someone posted on Twitter that talked about headaches being a possible symptom of MS. This article cited a 2017 abstract that addressed this exact issue and concluded that “Headaches were prevalent in 78% of patients in our population with newly diagnosed CIS and MS. It is among the highest prevalence rates reported so far in patients with CIS or MS. Thus, headache, especially of a migraneous subtype, is a frequent symptom within the scope of the first manifestation of multiple sclerosis.”1
+Well, recently I’ve started noticing more articles and chatter on social media about people with MS experiencing headaches as a result of their MS. At first, I just assumed they were doing what I have always tried so hard not to do: blaming MS for something that had nothing to do with MS. Some studies have explored whether there is a correlation, however.
+One 2017 study of 50 people with MS or CIS, for example, found that the majority of them experienced headaches.1,2

-I have no idea what could cause this.
-I’m still not even totally convinced that my frequent headaches are even related to my MS. I just know that I can’t prove that they aren’t, so to me, it’s still only just a possibility.
+I’m still not totally convinced that my frequent headaches are related to my MS. I just know that I can’t prove that they aren’t, so to me, it’s still only just a possibility.
 Obviously, this is something that we need more research on.
-But the study mentioned above said that “Headaches were prevalent in 78% of patients” - isn’t that proof enough?
+But the study mentioned above said that “Headaches were prevalent in 78% of patients” – isn’t that proof enough?
 Well, no, not really.
 Because for context, that study only recruited 50 patients.
 So, in my humble opinion, all that study did was warrant further investigation.
-Either way, I’m very interested to learn more as research, hopefully, continues to dig deeper into this.
+Either way, I’m very interested to learn more as research, hopefully, continues to dig deeper into this.1

 Do you experience frequent headaches?